bmay51213/bmay51213.github.io/_posts/2020-01-28-dataexploration.md

 to_drop = [column for column in upper.columns if any (upper[column] > 0.95)]
 ```

-There are no highly correlated variables with correlation value > 0.95.
+There are no highly correlated variables with absolute value of correlation > 0.95.

 ```python